Amazon fires employee for allegedly sharing customer email addresses

-An Amazon employee was fired after the company said the person shared customers' email addresses with an unnamed third-party seller, in violation of company policies.
+An Amazon employee was fired after sharing customers' email addresses with an unnamed third-party seller, in violation of company policies, Amazon said.

 "The individual responsible for this incident has been terminated from their position, and we are supporting law enforcement in their prosecution," an Amazon spokesperson said in a statement Friday.